 Is the Account Really Removed?

-When you delete your Instagram account, it cannot be recovered.
+When you delete your Instagram account, it is immediately removed and it cannot be recovered.
 Furthermore, after an account has been deleted, you will not be able to sign up using the same username or e-mail address again.
 All the data associated with the account - including photos and videos, as well as friend lists, image captions, comments, likes and other information - will be deleted and made unavailable for public access.

 However, Instagram may still retain copies of the data (including all the photos) on its servers for an indefinite length of time.
 So, while the account has been technically deleted, it may not be completely removed.
 It has been said that the Internet is forever.
 This is because anything that has been uploaded or published on the Internet has likely been backed up on another server or another website already.
 This is the case with Instagram and other social media platforms.
 This is one of the inherent dangers of social networking.